xavidop/dialogflow-cx-cli/docs/docs/community/sponsors.md

 ## GitHub Sponsors

-GitHub Sponsors is a great way to contribute directly to the main maintainer, [xavidop](https://github.com/xavidop).
+GitHub Sponsors is a great way to contribute directly to the primary maintainer, [xavidop](https://github.com/xavidop).

 This money usually goes to buying coffee, beer, better hardware, and, hopefully,